Clear Skin from the Inside Out: Root Cause Solutions for Acne

 Stress Management: Practice mindfulness, yoga, or meditation to reduce stress levels.
 Prioritizing sleep and engaging in regular physical activity also help regulate cortisol and insulin levels.

 Diet and Blood Sugar Control: Focus on a balanced diet with plenty of low-GI foods like vegetables, lean proteins, and healthy fats.
-Avoid refined sugars and processed carbs, which can cause blood sugar spikes.
+Limit refined sugars and processed carbs, which can cause blood sugar spikes.

 Hormone Balance: For those with hormonal imbalances, working with a healthcare provider to assess hormone levels is crucial.
 Herbal supplements like vitex, maca, or adaptogens may help balance hormones naturally.